Cloud Block Storage FAQ

 Depending on your Cloud Server’s operating system, you can have up to a maximum of 14 Cloud Block Storage volumes attached to a single server.

-What is the default maximum capacity of Cloud Block Storage that can be consumed by a single customer account?
+What is the default maximum capacity of Cloud Block Storage that a single customer account can consume?

 The limit for volumes and storage is 10 TB total stored or 50 volumes per region (whichever is reached first).